daniel-sanche/AppClips/README.md

 After an instance is created, it must be launched with the startServer() method.
 This will launch Safari to prompt the user to install the AppClip

 After the user returns back to the app, you must remember to call stopServer().
-This is necessary to stop the httpserver that was running in the background, and to stop the app from requesting to run in the background any more than necessary.
+This is needed to stop the httpserver that was running in the background, and to stop the app from requesting to run in the background any more than necessary.

 ##License